England's winger options - ranked

 Comfortable across all three forward positions, Bowen endured more than a year away from the national team while West Ham's league form plummeted during the 2022/23 campaign.
 Yet, the Europa Conference League winner forced his way back into Southgate's plans.

 Bowen was involved at Euro 2024, albeit infrequently, and will undeniably be an important member of England squads moving forward providing his form doesn't dip.
-He's come in as a replacement amid mass withdrawals in November.
+He's a good fit for Tuchel, especially given that the new manager has laid down his intentions to press from the front.

 Madueke was a surprise inclusion in Carsley's first England squad for the September international break, perhaps owing his spot in the side to a particularly impressive hat-trick against Wolverhampton Wanderers on matchday two of the 2024/25 season.